 Eligibility: Good English speakers

-- Becoming an inspirational role model for local youth as you pass on your passion for sport
+- Becoming an inspirational role model as you pass on your passion for sport

 - Helping disadvantaged children learn new skills and make new friends

 - Making great friendships with other volunteers, staff and the kids that you work with

 - Immersing yourself in vibrant Brazilian life

 - Learning a new language

 Passion for sports is integral to culture in Brazil, making it an exciting and engaging community where you can share your love for a sport.
 There are opportunities to participate in Portuguese lessons and practice your skills in the local area.
 With so many sporting legends from Brazil, it’s not hard to see why the children are so keen to learn.

 Passion for sports is integral to culture in Brazil, making it an exciting and engaging community where you can share your love for a sport.
 There are opportunities to participate in Portuguese lessons and practise your skills in the local area.
 With so many sporting legends from Brazil, it’s not hard to see why the children are so keen to learn.

 School hours in Brazil are very short, so many children miss out on the chance to exercise.
 Sports coaching volunteer programmes make a difference by building skills and confidence, which boost their self-esteem and offer them the chance to be part of a team.

 We have been sending volunteers to the youth centre in São Paulo since 2006.
 The centre provides a safe hub for many children and young adults in the area, developing skills, making friends and becoming part of a fantastic community.